crukci-bioinformatics/mga2/README.md

 to 36 bases by default, prior to alignment to the reference genomes, with the aim of minimizing the run time and ensuring consistency of the resulting mapping and error rates across sequencing runs with differing read lengths.
-Full length reads are used for matching adapter sequences.
+Full length reads are used for matching adapter sequences to pick up adapter read-through for DNA/RNA fragments that are shorter than the read length.

 mga2 is a rewrite of the original [MGA](https://github.com/crukci-bioinformatics/MGA) in which the workflow has been ported to [Nextflow](https://www.nextflow.io/index.html),